usi-verification-and-security/aws-smts/README.md

 Docker should be installed on the machine.

-The cube-and-conquer docker images are built on top of the base containers smtcomp-base:leader and smtcomp-base:worker.
+The cube-and-conquer-fixed docker images are built on top of the base containers smtcomp-base:leader and smtcomp-base:worker.

 The process of building these base images (as well as many other aspects of building solvers for SAT-Comp) is described in the README.md file in the [https://github.com/aws-samples/aws-batch-comp-infrastructure-sample](https://github.com/aws-samples/aws-batch-comp-infrastructure-sample) repository.
 Please follow the steps in this repository up to the point at which the base containers have been built.

 ## How to Build

-To build the entire cube-and-conquer containers and push them to ecr:
+To build the entire cube-and-conquer-fixed containers and push them to ecr:

 (Dockers will be built with the PROJECT_NAME : csmtscq)
 1. Run the `buildAndPush_docker_images.sh <Account Number> <Region>`.